nashville-software-school/bangazon-inc/book-2-platform-api/chapters/API_OVERVIEW.md

 1. Is there enough inventory left for the product?
 1. If not, reject the request with an error message.
-1. If there is, check if the customer already have an order in the system that hasn't been paid for?
+1. If there is, check if the customer already has an order in the system that hasn't been paid for.
 1. If so, insert data into the `OrderProduct`
 1. If not, create a new order in the database and then insert data into the `OrderProduct` table.

-That's some complex logic that your API will handle instead of making the client software developer make all those checks.
+That's some complex logic that your API will handle instead of forcing the client software developer make all those checks.
+Which is what you would have had to do before with a React client and a simple JSON API using `json-server`.

 ## Resources